 Influence of Family and Culture on Religious Beliefs

-Many people object to the truth of Christianity by pointing out that one’s religious beliefs largely depend on which family one is born into, and also on the larger society that one is raised in.
-For example, in his book espousing Secular Humanism (i.e. atheism), Dr. Philip Kitcher highlights this issue.
+Many people object to the truth of Christianity by pointing out that one’s religious beliefs largely depend on the family and society that one is raised in.
+For example, Dr. Philip Kitcher highlights this issue.

 How can a devout person, deeply convinced of some specific, substantive doctrine – the claim that the world is the creation of single, personal deity, say – come to terms with this predicament? [i.e. the influence of the surrounding society upon him] To face it clearly is to recognize that if, by some accident of early childhood, he had been transported to some distinct culture, brought up among aboriginal Australians, for example, he would now affirm a radically different set of doctrines…